What is the ITIN?

 - Opening e-Commerce Account (Amazon, eBay, Etsy, Spotify)

 - Filing U.S. taxes and getting a tax refund,

 - Selling U.S. property (real estate investment).

 How do I receive an ITIN?

 If you need to receive an ITIN, you must complete Form W7 and submit the form to the IRS.
 Please see the instructions for completing the W-7 form and the other requirements for getting an ITIN https://www.irs.gov/pub/irs-pdf/iw7.pdf.
-Also, you can hire us to complete your process, and you do not have to send your documents original by post to the IRS (Such as a passport)
+Also, you can hire us to complete your process, and you do not have to send your original documents by post to the IRS (Such as a passport)

-In order to enter the business in the U.S., you must have SSN or ITIN.
+To enter the business in the U.S., you must have SSN or ITIN.
 If you can not receive an SSN, you definitely must obtain an ITIN.
 This 9-digit number may allow you to be taxed at a lower rate and potentially get the money back while filing a tax return.

-E-government LLC is an IRS authorized Certified Acceptance Agent and Commercial Registered Agent in the State of Delaware.
+E-government LLC is an IRS-authorized Certified Acceptance Agent and Commercial Registered Agent in the State of Delaware.

 Updated on December 25,2022